 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes more technologically advanced.

-Another benefit of working in HVAC is little to no student debt.
+Another key perk of working in HVAC is almost zero student debt.

 A Day in the Life of an HVAC Technician

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Some jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Certain jobs may need more time and resources than others, so the number of calls you can go on may vary.

-Aside from launching your own business, there are several other ways to advance your career.
+Along with starting your own business, there are several other ways to advance your career.
 These include:

 - HVAC manager, $72,515 average salary